IBM App Connect components and resources

 Premium connectors are available in both App Connect Enterprise as a Service and the IBM App Connect Enterprise Toolkit.

-• In App Connect Enterprise as a Service, the premium connector label Premium connector label denotes premium connectors in the catalog.
+• In App Connect Enterprise as a Service, the premium connector label Premium connector label denotes premium connectors on the Applications and APIs page.
 For a list of premium connectors in App Connect Enterprise as a Service, see How-to guides for applications.

 • In the IBM App Connect Enterprise Toolkit, all discovery connectors are premium connectors.
 The following connectors are also premium connectors.